-Historically, the value of the predecessor warrants were reflected as a liability in the accompanying consolidated financial statements and adjusted to fair value each reporting period through change in warrant liabilities in the accompanying Consolidated Statements of Operations and Comprehensive Income.
-For the predecessor entity, other income (expenses) of \$1.1 million was included in the changes in warrant liabilities in the accompanying Consolidated Statements of Operations and Comprehensive Income for the thirteen weeks ended February 25, 2017.
+Historically, the value of the predecessor warrants were reflected as a liability in the accompanying consolidated financial statements and adjusted to fair value each reporting period through Change in warrant liabilities in the accompanying Consolidated Statements of Operations and Comprehensive Income.
+For the predecessor entity, other income (expense) of \$1.1 million was included in the Change in warrant liabilities in the accompanying Consolidated Statements of Operations and Comprehensive Consolidated Statements of Operations and Comprehensive Income for the thirteen weeks ended May 27, 2017.